MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.8.0/context-persistence.md

 * The _account_ that was used to sign in to Azure with [Connect-AzAccount](/powershell/module/az.accounts/connect-azaccount).
 Azure contexts treat users, application IDs, and service principals the same from an account perspective.
 * The active _subscription_, a service agreement with Microsoft to create and run Azure resources, which are associated with a _tenant_.
 Tenants are often referred to as _organizations_ in documentation or when working with Active Directory.
 * A reference to a _token cache_, a stored authentication token for accessing an Azure cloud.
-Where this token is stored and how long it persists for is determined by the [context autosave settings](#save-azure-contexts-across-powershell-sessions)
+Where this token is stored and how long it persists for is determined by the [context autosave settings](#save-azure-contexts-across-powershell-sessions).

 For more information on these terms, see [Azure Active Directory Terminology](/azure/active-directory/fundamentals/active-directory-whatis#terminology).
 Authentication tokens used by Azure contexts are the same as other stored tokens that are part of a persistent session.